Dog-Friendly Places in Florida - A Guide to Restaurants, Beaches and Parks for Your Best Friends

-Forget biscuits – your best friend wants a vacation as badly as you do.
+Forget the biscuits – your best friend wants a vacation as badly as you do.

 Several hours south, the Loews Miami Beach Hotel extends families and pets the chance to stay in a luxurious Art Deco-influenced gem.
 Finally, the nation’s Southernmost City is known as a dog-friendly destination.

-If you’re looking for B&B accommodations, check into the Chelsea House Pool and Gardens or Courtney’s Place Key West Historic Cottages and Inns, a dog-friendly cottage options.
+If you’re looking for B&B accommodations, check into the Chelsea House Pool and Gardens or Courtney’s Place Key West Historic Cottages and Inns, for dog-friendly cottage options.

 Florida’s state parks offer more than 700,000 breathtaking, often rugged, acres.
 When planning things to do with your dog, there is a wide variety of choices.
 Leash laws are in effect, and wildlife encounters frequent.
 Dog parks, typically fenced in with shade, water and doggie showers, serve up safe places for off-leash play.